IuryAlves/generate-flask-skeletons/README.md

 ### Usage

-just run generate.py from anywhere.
+just run generate.py on top of your project folder.

 `sudo generate.py`

 The program will create the skeleton for your flask application.

+`sudo generate.py bootstrap`

+The program  will download the twitter bootstrap framework and create the skeleton using it.